-When parents separate or divorce and share custody and access with respect to their child(ren), it involves compromise on all sides.
+When parents separate or divorce and share decision-making responsibility and parenting time (formerly “custody” and “access”) with respect to their child(ren), it involves compromise on all sides.
 However, when parents are able to act collaboratively, they can often find a parenting arrangement that works.
 But what happens when one parent wants or needs to relocate further away, affecting the other parent’s ability to spend time with their child?
 Life inherently involves change, and numerous factors may cause a parent with physical custody of a child to move further away from the other parent.
 However, a parent should not make a unilateral choice to move away with their child(ren) when there is another parent to consider, and depending on the status and involvement of the parents, a unilateral move may result in expensive litigation.
 In these circumstances, the parent seeking to relocate will need to proceed with a mobility application.

 At Mincher Koeman, our dedicated family law lawyers have extensive experience in helping clients with respect to mobility issues.
 We work with clients in an effort to find an agreeable resolution outside of court whenever possible, but when a court application becomes necessary, we are more than equipped to advocate on their behalf.
 Whether assisting with making an application in court or representing a parent opposing a mobility request, we will work to resolve any mobility dispute as efficiently as possible, keeping the best interests of the child in mind at all times.